abo3skr2019/InfoSecProject/README.md

 If they Key wasn't found the Program Will just error and not tell me it had ended so to solve that i made a new class which is a custom exception called `NoKeyFoundException`

+### Depcrecation of Blowfish
+Blowfish Was Concidered Deprecated Which Caused a lot of issues as i couldn't figure out why my script wasn't working with blowfish when it worked with AES and after doing some research i found out that blowfish was concidered legacy so i had to use the legacy provide

 ## The Code
 The Code and the Script are in this Github [repo](https://github.com/abo3skr2019/InfoSecProject)